1977 Nestlé boycott: Current status

 Data from 2020 indicates that 136 WHO member states had established some legal measures related to the Code from 1981, however, only few fully reflect the Code.
-The report indicates a still existing gap in many countries’ legislation.
-The IBFAN continues to be an international network, encompassing more than 270 groups in over 160 countries who push for implementations of the marketing of breast-milk substitutes Code and relevant resolutions.
-The overall goal remains: marketing baby food should not have negative impacts on infants’ health.
+The report indicates a gap in many countries' legislation.
+IBFAN continues to be an international network, encompassing more than 270 groups in over 160 countries who push for implementations of the marketing of breast-milk substitutes Code and relevant resolutions.
+The overall goal remains: marketing baby food should not have negative impacts on infants' health.

+In 2024, a new controversy arose when Nestlé was criticized for adding sugar and honey to infant milk and cereal products in certain countries.

 In the media

 An episode of the TV show The Mark Thomas Comedy Product produced by the British Channel Four in 1999 investigated the boycott and Nestlé's practices concerning baby milk.
 Mark Thomas attempted to find evidence for claims against Nestlé and to speak to heads of the company.
-In one portion of the show he "received a tin of baby milk from Mozambique.
+In one portion of the show he received a tin of baby milk from Mozambique.
 All instructions are in English.
 33 languages and dialects are recognised in Mozambique.
 Portuguese is the official language.
 However, only about 30% of the population can speak it.